 In conclusion, I have neutral feelings about this movie.
 For me, it wasn’t my favourite of all the remakes but I thoroughly enjoyed it.
 Visually, it was very stunning.
 It was entertaining, and they didn’t butcher it.
 I also don’t think it was necessary, but I paid money to go see it, so there is that!
 And our theatre clapped at the end… I always really like that.
 My kids absolutely LOVED it so I have no regrets.

 Did you catch any other Easter Eggs?
-What did you think of the movie?
+What did you think of the Lion King remake?

 We’d love to hear from you!